AlphabetsAlphabets/UMA/README.md

 This is a terminal music player, with slight TUI elements.
 It plays music from your local machine.

-# Installation
-Simply run `git clone https://github.com/YJH16120/UMA` then cd in UMA `cd UMA`, then run `cargo build --release` once you've cloned the repository.

-Feel free to add the binary to your path.

 # Usage
 ### Select a directory to look for audio files
 UMA needs to know which directory to look for songs it.
 Simply specify either the absolute or relative path.